miicck/xdmc/README.md

 ## run.sh
 Runs the dmc executable using mpirun then calls plot.py on the results.
 Only tested with mpirun v2.1.1 (open MPI).
 ## plot.py
-Plots the population and potential against iteration count.
+Plots output parameters against iteration count.
 Only tested with python 2.7.15rc1.
 ## fit_hydrogen_electrons.py
 Fits the sampled electron wavefunction contained in the "electrons" file to a hydrogen-1s-like wavefunction and compares with the exact hydrogen 1s wavefunction.
 Only tested with python 2.7.15rc1.